C3 - Community Coalition Coaching

 THE COMMUNITY RESOURCE DIRECTORY

-We deal with this at length in other places on our website, but in simplest terms, the basic job description of the Community Transformation Coalition is to identify all of the local resources that someone "starting their life over" will need to be successful.
+The basic job description of the Community Transformation Coalition is to identify all of the local resources that someone "starting their life over" will need to be successful.
 Our "continuum of care" resource directory template has 85 categories of either mandatory or recommended resources.
 The goal of the Coalition is to fill in each category with the local service provider (agency, organization, ministry, etc.) that fits there.
 NOTE: If the category is important yet is not available locally, the Coalition will either need to work with local entities to create a new service or locate a service provider within a 50-75 mile radius that does have it.